jemo200/testerQ/README.md

 enter: exit
 This will log you out and stop the client (progress is saved automatically)

+enter: help
+This will list the available commands

+enter: <command name>
+This will give you usage instructions on any command

 when in game world issue commands such as "move north" OR "mv up 3" OR "mv east 5" this moves around the world format is move <DIRECTION>